 Experience National Geographic as you never have before!
-Hear five different explorers describe their expeditions set to the backdrop of their photographs and films on a floor-to-ceiling screen.
-These adventurers take you all around the world and beyond, telling you stories and showing you breathtaking images from the air to land to sea!
-Buy all four shows for $129 for standard seating or $153 for premium seating.
-If you can't make all four shows, you can still buy three shows and get a 10% discount!
+Hear three different explorers describe their expeditions set to the backdrop of their photographs and films on a floor-to-ceiling screen.
+These adventurers take you all around the world and beyond, telling you stories and showing you breathtaking images from space to land to sea!
+Buy all three shows for $100 for standard seating or $115 for premium seating.
 Tickets to individual shows are $30-$45 for adults, $25 for students.
-Click here to buy a package of all four shows!